Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Randomized Spot Volatility Parametrizations Near Expiry Options for Equities

 \subsection{Illustrative Example: Spot Randomization of Flat Surface}

-We will again first consider the simplest randomization, which is the flat volatility surface $\hat\sigma(T,K; \sigma) = \sigma$.
-Instead of replacing $\sigma$ with a random variable, we randomize the spot price $S_0$ using a lognormal distributed random variable $\vartheta$, such that $\log(\vartheta) \sim \mathcal{N}(\log(S_0)-\frac{\nu^2}{2} , \nu^2)$ given the parameter $\nu$.
+We again first consider the simplest randomization, which is the flat volatility surface $\hat\sigma(T,K; \sigma) = \sigma$.
+Instead of replacing $\sigma$ with a random variable, we randomize the spot parameter using a lognormal distributed random variable $\vartheta$, such that $\log(\vartheta) \sim \mathcal{N}(\log(S_0)-\frac{\nu^2}{2} , \nu^2)$ given the parameter $\nu$.
 The particular choice for the average ensures that and therefore, that the randomization is arbitrage-free.
-We compute the prices, implied volatilities, and risk-neutral probability densities for various values of $\nu$.
-The results are shown in \Cref{fig:rand_spot_flat}.
-The third graph shows that the risk-neutral probability density functions exhibits a bimodal shape, while the implied volatility is strongly concave.
+We compute the prices, implied volatilities, and risk-neutral probability densities for various values of $\nu$ with $N_q=2$.
+The other parameters are $S_0=3,T=1, \sigma=0.12, r=0\%$ and the results are shown in \Cref{fig:rand_spot_flat}.
+The third graph shows that the risk-neutral probability density functions exhibit a bimodal shape, while the implied volatility is strongly concave.
 Next to the exact implied volatilities, we also plot 2nd to 4th-order approximations for the three shapes and highlight the convergence of the approximation to the exact implied volatility curve, which is derived using a root-finding scheme.

 We again examine the computational advantage of the analytical method compared to the ``exact" method through a root-finding algorithm (Brent's method).
 Since the root finder is repeated for every strike, the method is at least $\mathcal{O}(n)$.
 We run both the 4th order expansion and the root-finding algorithm for increasing numbers of strikes and compare the time used for calculation in \Cref{tbl:rand_spot_time}.